 - A current curriculum vitae or résumé.

 Applications are reviewed on a rolling basis.
-For priority consideration, your application should be received no later than April 1.
-All materials should be submitted to: Office of Graduate Studies-Counseling Psychology, Delaware Valley College, 700 E. Butler Ave., Doylestown, Pa.
-18901.
+All materials should be submitted to: Office of Graduate Studies-Counseling Psychology, Delaware Valley College, 700 E. Butler Ave., Doylestown, PA 18901.